Veranep/TMCI_Kamiel_Baran_Vera/README.md

   * Analyze the data
     * Frequency counts
     * N-grams
-    * Choose the most suitable
+    * Choose the most suitable model
 * Evaluating
   * Compare the results of model with an existing gold standard
   * Analyze accuracy